xiao-wang007/xiao-wang007.github.io/_sources/lab6.md

 Please check, by the end of this worksheet, that **all members** of the group ...

 - Understand how to use the real-robot.
-- You know how to send velocities to the robot.
+- you know how to send velocities to the robot.
-- You know how to utilise the camera with OpenCV.
+- you know how to utilise the camera with OpenCV.
-- Understand how to run code on the real robot (i.e., you only run `robot.launch.py` on the real-robot, you can run the rest on the desktop PC).
+- understand how to run code on the real robot (i.e., you only run `robot.launch.py` on the real-robot, you can run the rest on the desktop PC).

-If you have any questions or problems, please kindly ask one of the Teaching Assistants of the module for help during the lab hours, or send me an email at r.papallas@leeds.ac.uk.